singh-krishan/credit-card-analyzer/README.md

 # Credit Card Transaction Analyzer

-A web application that allows users to upload their credit card transaction data in CSV format and view insightful analytics and visualizations.
+A LLM generated (cursor.ai) web application that allows users to upload their credit card transaction data in CSV format and view insightful analytics and visualizations.

 ## Features